-Did you hear that you shouldn’t self-clean your oven?
+Wondering should I run my oven self-clean cycle?
 Word on the internet and among most appliance repair professionals is that you should forgo the self-clean option.
 But, despite the warnings, the self-clean feature is still commonly used by homeowners.

 So what’s the fuss?
-Why not just run the self-clean cycle and move on with life?
+Why not just run the self-clean cycle and move on with other oven maintenance tips?
 Here’s our take: While the self-clean option is definitely a convenient feature, there are instances when the self-clean cycle can (and will) cause an oven failure.
 We see this problem every year around the holidays!
 Which is why we say, DON’T USE YOUR SELF-CLEAN BEFORE THE HOLIDAYS!

 The self-cleaning cycle raises your oven temperature to around 880 degrees Fahrenheit (471° C) and may go beyond 1000°.
 This extreme heat can cause circuit boards, switches, and fuses to malfunction.
 If you choose to self-clean your oven the day before Thanksgiving and your oven fails, you will not be so happy to learn that most appliance repair companies are either closed or fully booked.